Sep 2020 – Present

 I've learnt how to use Xcode to develop for Apple platforms, and used LLDB extensively to debug large applications and fix obscure bugs.

-Dissertation project: Mining and analysing public government data of busines investments, applying some machine learning techniques to find relationships and perform predictions.
+Dissertation project: Mining and analysing public government data of investment into research & innovation, applying some network and data analysis techniques to explore relationships and collect statistics.

 Some exam results I'm proud of:

-- Programming Paradigms • 99% As an introduction to the object-oriented and functional programming paradigms, we used Java to make a simple card-matching game, and Haskell to make simple but expressive programs
+- Programming Paradigms • 99% As an introduction to the object-oriented and functional programming paradigms, I used Java to make a simple card-matching game, and Haskell to make simple but expressive programs

-- Programming & Algorithms • 94% We learnt the usage of pointers and manual memory management through learning C, as well as a variety of data structures and algorithms
+- Programming & Algorithms • 94% I learnt the usage of pointers and manual memory management through learning C, as well as a variety of data structures and algorithms

-A C++ emulator for the 6502 microprocessor, work in progress
+A C++ emulator library for the 6502 microprocessor, aiming to make the best use

 An addon for the game Garry's Mod.
 It allows players to create, join, and manage groups within a game server.
 Players can set a bulletin, manage their members and the group's bank account.

-My personal computers run a distribution of GNU/Linux, so I've a good understanding of how to install, use, and maintain such systems.
+My personal computers and server run a distribution of GNU/Linux, so I've a good understanding of how to install, use, and maintain such systems.